-This study was completed in two phases.
-The first phase consisted of expert interviews to help identify salient features concerning ERP package assessment and develop research instrumentation.
+Hypothesis 2.2: There is no difference in the reason of ERP package purchasing among adoption characteristics concerning ERP package assessment and develop research instrumentation.
 The second phase was a survey of key participants in ERP projects for a number of different business firms.
-They could be executives, managers, administrative personnel, IT personnel, and any other individual involved in ERP project.
+They could be executives, managers, administrative